Regarding this issue, Vietnam Social Security responds as follows :

 - Social insurance book;

-- Minutes of the medical assessment of the level of reduced working capacity of the medical assessment council for retirees as prescribed in Article 55 of this Law or a certificate of HIV/AIDS infection due to occupational accidents for employees as prescribed in Article 54 of this Law.
+- Minutes of the medical assessment of the level of reduced working capacity of the medical assessment council for retirees as prescribed in Article 55 of this Law or a certificate of HIV/AIDS infection due to occupational accidents for employees prescribed in Article 54 of this Law.

 In Mr. Phung's case, having paid social insurance for more than 20 years, he has met the requirements for social insurance payment time to be eligible for retirement benefits.
 However, he did not provide information about his job title, workplace location, and level of reduced working capacity, so Vietnam Social Security has no basis to give a specific answer.

 Vietnam Social Security provides information on retirement conditions for you to compare and determine.
-Mr. Phung can go directly to the Social Security agency where he resides and provide complete information to receive specific advice and answers.
+Mr. Phung can go directly to the Social Security agency where he resides and provide full information to receive specific advice and answers.

 Source: https://baochinhphu.vn/nghi-huu-som-can-dap-ung-dieu-kien-gi-102250618150500362.htm